-By incorporating construction classes into the curriculum and partnering with industry experts, educators can prepare students for success in the construction industry and help them achieve their career goals.
+By incorporating the Civil Construction Pathway and partnering with industry experts, educators can better prepare students for success in the construction industry and help them achieve their career goals.
 As educators, you are responsible for providing our students with the tools and opportunities they need to succeed in the workforce, and promoting civil construction as a viable career path is one way to do so.

 If you know a high school student who would be interested in a career in civil construction, send them to this blog!